GongMathProba/GongMathProba.github.io/index.md

 ## Papers
 - [A polynomial-time approximation scheme for the maximal overlap of two independent Erdös-Rényi graphs.](https://arxiv.org/abs/2210.07823)(with J.Ding and H.Du), submitted
+- The algorithmic phase transition in random graph alignment problem.(with H.Du and R.Huang), in preparation.